Subscribe To This Site

 Option 2 for a completely full holding tank

-In some RV's there are furnace vents that run into the holding tank compartments if your RV has one of these setups you may need to crank up the furnace to a higher than normal temperature to melt some of the ice and allow the antifreeze to start working.
+Some RVs have furnace vents that run into the holding tank compartments; if your RV has one of these setups, you may need to crank up the furnace to a higher-than-normal temperature and melt some of the ice and allow the antifreeze to start working.

-There are also Holding Tank Heater Blankets available that can attach to your holding tanks to warm them up and keep them from freezing.
+There are also Holding Tank Heater Pad available that can attach to your holding tanks to warm them up and keep them from freezing.

 Average Rating starstarstarstarstar